Think someone else may like this? Share the love!

 • Prepare your parchment.
 Tear/cut parchment into segments — one segment per fish.
 The size of the parchment depends on the size of your fillets, but you should be fine with a piece of parchment that measures approx. 13 inches wide.
 Lay each segment down on a flat surface.

-• Place your food.
+• Place your food in the center of a sheet of parchment.
 Set down your fish and top with your wet component (this might be a sauce, olive oil, knobs of butter, wine, or freshly squeezed citrus).
 Place any additional toppings you’re using (grape tomatoes, olives, capers, artichokes, etc.), and a slice or two of a citrus fruit (optional, but adds great flavor).

 • Fold your packets.
-Once everything is in place, take one of the sides of your parchment and fold it over the fish.
+Once everything is in place, take one of the edges of the parchment paper and fold it over the fish.
 After that, grab the other side, and fold it over enclosing the fish.
 Twist the ends of the parchment one at a time, securing each one by tying butchers twine around it.

 My salmon baked in parchment paper